onflow/wallet-extension-example/docs/index.md

 ### Harness & Testing

-TODO: Replace with built-in harness instructions

 In order to test your FCL integration as you build your extension, you may want to use a simple sample dapp that can send authentication and authorization requests.
-We have created a [basic harness](https://github.com/orodio/harness) to use for development that you can download, run, and use against your extension.
-View the instructions on the harness to get it running.
+We have created a barebones dapp to use for development that you can run and use against your extension.
+View the instructions on the [README](https://github.com/gregsantos/flow-wallet-extension) to get it running.

 ### FCL Discovery